Simulation of Complex Environmental Systems

 - CHEN Yu

-- Cellular automata and heterogeneous agent models for the simulation of biological organizations;
+- Using cellular automata and heterogeneous stochastic agent models for simulating biological phenomena like cancer proliferation and aging;

 - MATSUNAGA Takuya